devprashantt/weather-forecast/README.md

       1 - Temperature
       2 - Weather Condition ( Rainy, Sunny, Cloudy, Ice )
       3 - Location
-      4 - What you will need there ( like warm clothes in summer) 5 - Beautiful User Interface
+      4 - What you will need there ( like warm clothes in winter) 5 - Beautiful User Interface

 One can also check the weather of any other location by clicking on right top side ( home like ) button and it will take you to new page, there they can fill your city information and get weather forecast of that area.